hapi-server/data-specification/README.md

 **parameter** – a measured science quantity or a related ancillary quantity; may be a scalar or may have one or  more dimensions; can have units and can have a fill value that represents no measurement or absent information

-**dataset** – a collection with a conceptually uniform of set of parameters; a dataset is a logical entity, but it often physically resides in one or more files that are accessible online; a HAPI service presents a dataset as a seamless collection of records, offering a way to retrieve the ordered parameters while hiding actual storage details
+**dataset** – a collection with a conceptually uniform of set of parameters; one instance of all the parameters together with a time value constitutes a data record.
+Although a dataset is a logical entity, it often physically resides in one or more files that are accessible online.
+A HAPI service presents a dataset as a seamless collection of time ordered records, offering a way to retrieve the parameters while hiding actual storage details

 **request parameter** – keywords that appear after the ‘?’ in a URL with a GET request.

 Consider this example GET request:
 <pre> http://example.com/hapi/data?<b>id</b>=alpha&<b>time.min</b>=2016-07-13</pre>
-The two request parameters are id and time.min.
+The two request parameters are <code>id</code> and <code>time.min</code>.
 They are shown in bold and have values of ‘alpha’ and ‘2016-07-13’ respectively.
 This document will always use the full phrase ‘request parameter’ to refer to these URL elements to draw a clear distinction from a parameter in a dataset.

 # Endpoints